to-sky/greenpepperclub/wp-content/plugins/visualcomposer/readme.txt

 * Update now and check new content elements in the Hub.
 * New: Page layout selector to select from Visual Composer defined layouts or theme layout
-* New: Header, Footer, and Sidebar editor to create a fully custom website
+* New: Header, Footer, and Sidebar editor to create fully custom website
 * New: Header, Footer, and Sidebar templates added to the Visual Composer Hub
-* New: Instantly replace any content element from the same category with the Replace Element option
+* New: Instantly replace any content element from the same category with Replace Element option
 * New: Compatibility with Slider Revolution, Gravity Forms, Ninja Forms, Layer Slider, Essential Grid, EventsOn Calendar, WP
 * Forms, NextGen Gallery, Envira Gallery, MailChimp for WP, and AddtoAny Share Buttons added
 * New: Compatibility with Advanced Custom Fields (ACF) added to display custom fields on your page
 * Update: Save button removed from Settings for instant changes
-* Update: Elements and Templates can be added with the 'Enter' button
+* Update: Elements and Templates can be added with 'Enter' button
 * Update: Row stretch works with CSS when using Visual Composer page layouts
 * Fix: WordPress revisions are compatible with Visual Composer
 * Fix: Outline button borders of normal state not visible on hover